Carolinian Forest Festival Helps Connect Local Students to Nature

 For immediate release

-The Forest Festival, which runs from October 3 to 6 at Springwater Conservation Area, will see 2,000 grade six and seven students from St. Thomas, London, Elgin, Middlesex, and Oxford Counties participate.
-The students will explore the Carolinian Life Zone through 38 hands-on and dynamic activities centred around five themes including: climate change, biodiversity and species at risk, forest resources, forest ecosystems, and stewardship and conservation.
+The Forest Festival, which runs from October 4 to 6 at Springwater Conservation Area, will see 1,500 grade six and seven students from Elgin, Middlesex and Oxford Counties participate.
+The students will explore the Carolinian Life Zone through 37 hands-on and dynamic activities centered around five themes including: climate change, biodiversity and species at risk, forest resources, forest ecosystems, and stewardship and conservation.

 Carolinian Forest Festival Coordinator